zuriscript/signalstory/packages/signalstory/README.md

 To demonstrate the usage of signalstory, let's create a very simple counter application.
 Please look at the sample app for more realistic use cases.

-First, let's create a `CounterStore` that extends `signalstory<number>`.
+First, let's create a `CounterStore` that extends `Store<number>`.
 This store will manage the counter state.

 ```typescript
 import { Injectable } from '@angular/core';